-The Orion Plot could provide a permanent home for an important community facility, such as a faith centre together with a significant area of new public realm in front of the new building.
+The Orion plot could provide a permanent home for an important community facility, together with a significant area of new public realm in front of the new building.

 Residential could rise above the roof providing a mix of apartment sizes for different residential tenures, including affordable homes.